adamchainz/django-cors-headers/README.rst

 Adding CORS headers allows your resources to be accessed on other domains.
-It's important you understand the implications before adding the headers, since you could be unintentionally open up your site's private data to others.
+It's important you understand the implications before adding the headers, since you could be unintentionally opening up your site's private data to others.

 Some good resources to read on the subject are: